Richie Edwards

 Richie Edwards (born 25 September 1974) is an English musician.
-He is the former bassist of the British hard rock band The Darkness and the guitarist/vocalist of their successor band Stone Gods.
+He was briefly the bassist of the British hard rock band The Darkness and the guitarist/vocalist of their successor band Stone Gods.
 He was confirmed as a member on 13 June 2005 replacing Frankie Poullain on bass.
 When The Darkness disbanded following Justin Hawkins' departure, Edwards switched to lead vocals with Toby McFarlaine taking over on bass.
 With original Darkness members Ed Graham and Dan Hawkins completing the new line-up, they recorded under the new name of The Stone Gods.

 Edwards grew up in Lichfield, Staffordshire and was a member of bands at Netherstowe School.
 Subsequently, on leaving school he was employed in S&J Music, a local music shop on Bird Street and was involved in other local bands, including Gloy, who almost secured a recording deal themselves.
 This work ultimately led to London and becoming a guitar technician.
 He is quoted as saying that when he was young his hero was John Deacon, the bass guitarist of Queen.

 Before joining The Darkness, Edwards worked for nearly two years as a guitar technician for the band.
 He was also a member of the band Onion Trump.